How to Draw a Plug Easy

 Time to redraw the overall with 2 main boxes.

-Remember to use the contour lines.
+Remember to use contour lines.

-A quick warm up, is to review the side view with a thumbnail sketch.
+A quick warm-up is to review the side view with a thumbnail sketch.

 Remember the rule of drawing starting from General to Details.